yqy2001/yqy2001.github.io/_pages/about.md

 that feeling when you finally understand a piece of previously inscrutable code
 ```

-I am interested in physics and in approximating the truth of our physical world.
+I am interested in physics and in approximating the truth of our universe.

 ## Research Persuit